Introduction to Frandum

 There are several commonly admitted definitions of what Frandum is, such as:

-• An original fantasy world with its races, its history, its kingdoms, ...
-(People who can't believe the real world is so unreal)
+• An original fantasy open world with its races, its history and its kingdoms,

-• A cool place to play barby-doll with my character and buy them some weapons and armour (Girls or not so viril boys)
+• A cool place to play barby-doll with my character and forge them some weapons and armour or knit them a scarf for winter,

-• A succession of tricks and riddles, and the subtlety of telling the right word to the right person (Math addicts)
+• A succession of tricks and riddles, and the subtlety of telling the right word to the right person,

-• A place to try and role-play a character of your own creation (People who get tired of looking into their mirror)
+• A place to try and role-play a character of your own creation,

-• A pool of big monsters to kill, so I get strong enough to kill bigger monsters (Your average hack'n slash buddy, who might be disappointed)
+• A pool of big monsters to kill, so I get strong enough to kill bigger monsters (you might be disappointed if this is your only goal in life),

-Questing is the centerpoint of the game, and only through it will you gain experience, yet it is a nebulous notion: a quest can be helping a girl who has lost her cat, finding an ancient artefact, exploring an old temple, slaying that big dragon, trying to solve a puzzling crime, or bringing and end to a civilization.
-The thousand unique quests in the game will probably propose you challenges which will meet your expectations.
+Questing is the centerpoint of the game, and only through it will you gain experience, yet it is a nebulous notion: a quest can be helping a girl who has lost her cat, finding a powerful artefact, exploring an ancient temple, weaving a flag to signal your presence, slaying a big dragon, trying to solve a puzzling crime, or bringing an end to a civilization.
+The more than 1200 unique quests in the game will probably provide you with challenges to meet your expectations.

 A large part of the game is also taken by the communication aspect, in which you will talk with other players or with computer-driven inhabitants, trying to get clues, exchanging ideas, stuff, or simply going deeper into the skin of your own character.